Coping with stress: Workplace tips

 Identify your stress triggers

 Your personality, experiences and other unique characteristics all influence the way you respond to and cope with stress.
-Situations and events that are distressing for your colleagues might not bother you in the least — or you might be particularly sensitive to certain stressors that don't seem to faze other people.
+Situations and events that are distressing for your colleagues might not bother you in the least.
+Or you might be particularly sensitive to certain stressors that don't seem to bother other people.

 To begin coping with stress at work, identify your stress triggers.

 For a week or two, record the situations, events and people who cause you to have a negative physical, mental or emotional response.
-Include a brief description of each situation, such as:
+Include a brief description of each situation, answering questions such as:

 - Where were you?